-Training courses listed in the Me the following Types of Training: Company has subj functions only.
-Tra Staff to expand the Company's increas addition, the Comp of operation from 5 will be essential so cover various shifts • Production staff re operation and main System. • Supervisors and P knowledge of spec composition required customer required • Company relocating created added res ng from Colorado to California consibilities, especially new State ral mandates and regulations. earning ☑ Productive Lab Continuous Improvement Literacy Skills Management Skills , Wanagement Skills Manufacturing Skills PL - Manufacturing Skills Certified Safety Training ✓ OSHA 10/30☐ HAZWOPER☐ Hazardous Materials (HAZMAT)
+Training courses listed in the Menuthe following Types of Training: functions only.
+Tra Staff to expand the Company's increas addition, the Comp of operation from 5 will be essential so cover various shifts • Production staff rec operation and mair System. • Supervisors and Pr knowledge of spec composition require customer requirem • Company relocatin created added resp and updated Feder Company has subject-matter experts for specific functions only.
+Training will be offered to Production Staff to expand their skill set to support the Company's increasing customer demand.
+In addition, the Company plans on extending the hours of operation from 5 to 7 days/week.
+Cross-training will be essential so Production Staff may be able to cover various shifts throughout the week. • Production staff require extensive training in the operation and maintenance of the new Extruder arning CBT receptor MS Didactic ☑ Productive Lab Management Chille Continuous Improvement Literacy Skills Management Skills Manufacturing Skills PL - Manufacturing Skills Certified Safety Training ✓ OSHA 10/30☐ HAZWOPER☐ Hazardous Materials (I HAZMAT)

 Productive Laboratory Justification:

 ☐ Certification Standards

 12 PL Hours per-trainee

 Occupations Receiving PL Training:

 Production Staff

-The PL instructor must be dedicated to the raining, at a ratio of 1:1.
+The PL instructor must be dedicated to training, at a ratio of 1:1.